mre/mre.github.io.v2/blog/2017-image-previews.md

 ### Result

 * No JavaScript needed
-* Supports both SVG and JPEG
-* Standards-compliant and works on all modern browsers
+* Works on all modern browsers
-* Provides a fallback in case the main image cannot be loaded
+* Supports a fallback in case the main image can't be loaded
 * Tiny overhead

 ### Resources